 The impact of a donor dropping

-out can have potentially lifeas well as being a significant
+out can have potentially lifethreatening risks to the recipient,

+as well as being a significant

 psychological blow of starting

-the process of finding another
+the process of finding another perfectly matched donor again.

 If we could reduce the drop-off rate of donors, we could increase the number of transplants that

 go ahead and help DKMS save

 more lives.